iifl-logo

-Your Directors are pleased to present the Thirty-Eighth Annual Report and the Audited Financial Statements for the financial year ended 31 March 2025.
+Your Directors are pleased to present the Thirty-Ninth Annual Report together with the Audited Financial Statements of the Company for the financial year ended 31 March 2026.

 FINANCIAL RESULTS